This page may contain affiliate links. Learn More.

 In 1998, the state implemented the Oklahoma Stars Program for rating quality in child care.
-One-star was for providers who meet minimum license requirements, one-star plus was working toward a higher quality level, two-star was better quality, and three-star was the best.
-As a new childcare provider, I thought this was a GREAT idea and was on board immediately to get the highest rating.
+As a new childcare provider, I thought this was a GREAT idea and was on board immediately to get the highest rating for running my home daycare.
 Did this quality rating really mean quality?

 All of the requirements are great.
 They include goal setting, parent conferences and meetings, parent involvement activities, additional hours of yearly training required, and things of that nature.
 I feel like all of those things make me a better provider.